HKU-Smart-Mobility-Lab/Transportation_Simulator/readme.md

 • We develop a comprehensive, multi-functional and open-sourced simulator for ride-sourcing service, which can be used by both researchers and industrial practitioners on a variety of operational tasks.
 The proposed simulation platform overcomes a few challenges faced by previous simulators, including the closeness to reality, representation of customers’ and drivers’ heterogeneous behaviors, generalization for different tasks.

 • The simulator provide interfaces for the training and testing of different tasks, such as testing of optimization algorithms, training/testing of reinforcement learning based approaches for matching, repositioning and pricing, evaluations of economic models for equilibrium analysis and operational strategy designs.
+Each module is organized as an independent package, making the system easier to maintain, extend, and experiment with reinforcement learning (RL) or rule-based strategies.

 • Based on a vehicle utilization based validation task, some RL based experiments, and one task for theoretical model evaluation, the simulator is validated to be effective and efficient for ride-sourcing related researches.
 In the future, the simulator can be easily modified for completing other tasks, such as dynamic pricing, ride-pooling service operations, control of shared autonomous vehicles, etc.